 The site is marked on Blaeu’s map of Teviotdale as ‘Fernyly’.

-Fairnilee was held by the Kerrs of Linton at the end of the 16th century, and Sir Thomas Kerr of Fairnilee is on record in the 1660s, but passed to the Rutherfords around 1700 and Robert Rutherford of Fairnilee is mentioned in 1704.
+Fairnilee was held by the Kerrs of Linton at the end of the 16th century, and Sir Thomas Kerr of Fairnilee is on record in the 1660s, but was sold to the Rutherfords around 1700 and Robert Rutherford of Fairnilee is mentioned in 1704.

-Fairnilee House [NT 456332] dates from 1904 and was designed by Sir J,J, Burnet.
+Fairnilee House [NT 456332] dates from 1904 and was designed by Sir John James Burnet and is a large baronial mansion of three storeys with whitewashed walls, dormer window and turrets.
 There is a fine walled garden, dating from the same period, and the house stands in wooded policies.

 Due to Covid-19 restrictions, check any and all opening and access information with the sites themselves…